tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

   yield c (MkConstant addr data_)
 ```

-Let's say the assembly stage collects the constants together and puts
+For the assembly stage, let's collect the constants together and put
-them in a `Map` keyed by `Address`:
+them in a `Map` (from the `containers` library) keyed by `Address`:

 ```.hs
 data AssembledProgram